magento/devdocs/src/cloud/project/magento-app-properties.md

 1. Examine the `post_deploy` output from your `curl` commands.

-1. Use SSH to log into the remote environment , refine your `firewall` rules, and run your `curl` script to continue testing.
+1. Refine your `firewall` rules, update your `curl` script, push to staging, and repeat.

 #### `curl` script example